 I started using Rocketbook paper a few months ago as just generic notepaper.
 Most of the time I don’t scan, but it’s perfect when I do want a digital copy of whatever I scratched out.
+Part of that, I wanted to try and figure out the significance of the Rocketbook QR Codes.

 If you’re not familiar with Rocketbooks, they started out as a rewriteable notebook.
 Using their app you can snap a picture and have it sent to Evernote, Google Drive, email, or one of several other destinations.
 They also released free PDF templates and normal paper, single use Rocketbooks are available as well.